 Safety Tips and Resources

-When it comes to moving abroad, safety is among the most important concerns I hear about from readers who email me.
-How safe is it for Americans to live abroad depends largely on the country you choose.
+When it comes to moving abroad, safety is among the most important concerns we hear about from readers.
+How safe it is for Americans to live abroad depends largely on the country you choose.
 Although anti-American

-sentiment is on the rise around the globe, most people are peaceful and have little intention of physically harming Americans.
+sentiment was on the rise around the globe before the election of Obama—who sought and largely succeeded in repairing the damage done by the previous administration—most locals around the world are peaceful and have little intention of physically harming Americans.
 Most attacks on American interests and personnel overseas are directed toward government facilities and U .S. military

-installations, although several tourist destinations, such as hotels, nightclubs, and historic sights have also experienced attacks.
+installations.
+Rarely tourist destinations, such as hotels, nightclubs, and historic sites have experienced attacks.
 However, expatriates usually don’t frequent these locations, and they have the advantage of blending in

 better with the local culture and people.
 When living in Rio de Janeiro I never visited the major tourist attractions that invite pickpockets and thieves, and I made a point of dressing down and wearing locally produced clothing.

 The best way to prepare yourself for your overseas stay is to carefully research your host country’s economic and political conditions before your departure.
 Is there a lot of poverty and urban crime?
 Are there regions

 with civil or political unrest?
 Have rebellions occurred?
 Living overseas will have some challenges no matter where you go, and by selecting your destination wisely, you can eliminate many security concerns beforehand.
 Choose a safe part of the country

 and a safe neighborhood to live in, and avoid high-profile tourist destinations, but remember that you would do the same in your home country where you moving to a new city or neighborhood!
 Also, if you are planning to do volunteer work, make sure that foreigners are welcome in this capacity.